nordicmicroalgae/content/plankton-toolbox.md

 * Statistics (in early development)
 * Export data in .txt or .xlsx for further analyses or plotting

-Plankton Toolbox is now accessible in version 1.4.1 designed for both Windows and MacOS, with dedicated versions for both Intel and M1 processors.
-This latest release incorporates an updated counting module and various minor optimizations for an improved user experience.
-Reports now also include AphiaID.
-Notably, the NOMP 2023 biovolume list has been integrated, comprising data from the HELCOM EG Phyto 2023 biovolume list and additional taxa sourced from the Skagerrak and the North Sea.
-The list of potentially harmful taxa has been updated accorrding to the [IOC-UNESCO Taxonomic Reference List of Harmful Micro Algae](http://www.marinespecies.org/hab/).
+Plankton Toolbox is accessible in versions designed for both Windows and MacOS, with dedicated versions for both Intel and M1 processors.
+The latest version of the [NOMP biovolume list](/biovolume-lists/) is integrated as a default taxa list in the software, incorporating data from the HELCOM EG Phyto biovolume list along with additional taxa from the Skagerrak and North Sea regions.
+A separate list of potentially harmful taxa is also included, based on the [IOC-UNESCO Taxonomic Reference List of Harmful Micro Algae](http://www.marinespecies.org/hab/).

 &nbsp;